How to conjugate verbs for YO in Spanish

 (I take the train every day.)

-4. Verbs ending with -ER
+4. Yo conjugation Spanish for verbs ending with -ER

 Yo solo como una vez al día, pero cuando mi mamá cocina, ¡como a todas horas!